plemke/nukeconsolidate/README.md

-    Consolidation tool for Foundry Nuke.
+    Consolidate tool for Foundry Nuke.

     Paste the followin items in menu.py